 Many people walk around the town on foot or rent a bike or scooter.
 There is public transportation including tram lines, busses and taxis and it is also easy to navigate yourself if you decide to rent a car.

-Ibi is a small town but there are still plenty of places to find accomodation.
+Ibi is a small town but there are still plenty of places to find accommodation.
 Several Airbnb’s, hotels and places to rent.
 If you are after more of a city vibe you can head to Alicante which is only 30 minutes away.
-For the best deals on hotels and Airbnb’s in the town and the surrounding area head to the map below.

 There are beautiful beaches to relax on or walk down in this quaint little town.
 Why not check out the town from above while paragliding or parasailing and even from a hot air balloon.
 You can explore it from below the sea while snorkeling or scuba diving or on top of it while stand up paddle boarding, kayaking or a beautiful boat ride.